 Final Thoughts

 Stripe is a great place to start.
-However, as your company grows, you might require more control, flexibility, and assistance, particularly if you have a high-risk business model.
+However, as your company grows, you might require more control, flexibility, and assistance – particularly if you operate in a high-risk industry.